Guided Build: Your Core Screen

 - 3–4 summary metric cards with real numbers

-- At least 2 charts displaying your data
+- At least 2 charts that actually render with your data (not empty boxes)

-Save this file.
-In Session 2, you'll add interactivity (filters, user input) and connect your data storage.
+Replit auto-saves.
+In Session 2, you'll add interactivity (filters, user input) and persistent storage.

 When Things Go Wrong (And They Will)

 It works but looks completely different from what I asked for.
-This usually means your prompt wasn't specific enough.
-Don't start over.
-Instead:
+Your prompt wasn't specific enough.
+Don't start over — describe the gap.

 KEY CONCEPTS